LauraMayock/pirate_queen/README.md

 * The navigation menu is positioned at the top of each page and gives the user easy access to the main areas of the website.
 * The logo, which is also prominent on each page, gives an easy link back to the main page.
-* The navigational link to the Pre-booking form is purposely placed within the advertisements, which are solely related to the event organised by the mother and baby group.
+* The navigational link to the Her Story page is on the header navigation tabs as well as the contact us tab.
-* This is to ensure minimum confusion for the user of the site.
+* Three other pages are accessible from the main page where users can get a glimpse of a specific part of Grace O'Malleys life.
 * To ensure eligibility and easy use, the navigation bar converts from a row of navigation buttons at the top of the page to a row nestled beneath the logo on smaller screens.

 <a href="https://ibb.co/fdD9ZQw"><img src="https://i.ibb.co/7tkQBbm/RRSLJR4.png" alt="Nav-bar on a big screen"></a>